getappmap/appmap-agent-js/CONTRIBUTING.md

 ## Factory

-Because of the functional style of this project, factory functions are preferred over contructors.
+Because this project encourage functional style, factory functions should be preferred over constructors.
-The verb used for the factory functions is based on the stuff it creates.
+The verb used for a factory function should be based on the stuff it creates.

 * Can be simply garbage-collected:
   * Function: use `generate` prefix -- eg: `fooBar = generateFooBar(...)`